Yes, we are carbon neutral, and have been since we began in 2017.

 • CSA certified offsets generated in Newfoundland and Labrador – these offsets are sold by Sharp Management and are associated with municipal engineered wetland wastewater treatment systems in Stephenville and Appleton-Glenwood.
 Wetland-based wastewater treatment is a low-carbon, climate-resilient, and low life-cycle cost infrastructure solution that we hope to see implemented more widely across the province and world.
 50% of the offset sales are returned to the municipalities and 50% are used to fund future municipal projects.
 All around, this is an initiative we support.

 • United Nations certified offsets – the UNFCCC (United Nations Framework Convention on Climate Change) certifies its own offset projects in line with the Clean Development Mechanism, focusing on initiatives in developing countries with multiple benefits.
-The UN’s Climate Neutral Now initiative is a simple and free framework to help organizations measure and reduce their emissions and contribute to these offset projects.
-Fundamental Inc. has taken the Climate Neutral Now pledge.

 • Gold Standard offsets – similar to the UN offsets, Gold Standard certifies projects across the world that maximize contributions to the UN Sustainable Development Goals (poverty elimination, health and wellbeing, clean water, etc.) and the Paris Climate Agreement (global commitment to limit warming to 1.5°C).